syedamyrabatool/progressBarDemo/README.md

 Test Senarios catered:

-limit not defined
+1. limit not defined,
-limit provided is negative
+2. limit provided is negative,
-limit is 0
+3. limit is 0,
-bars value(s) is/are negative
+4. bars value(s) is/are negative,
-bars are not provided in api
+5. bars are not provided in api,
-buttons are not provided is api
+6. buttons are not provided is api.